IBM/ibm-spectrum-scale-bridge-for-grafana/docs/grafana_bridge_deployment_ocp.md

 ### Dependencies
 This instructions could be used for:
 - IBM Spectrum Scale Container Native Storage Access(CNSA) devices having minimum release level 5.1.0.1 and above
+- IBM Spectrum Scale bridge for Grafana *version 6.1.2* (Checkout the branch 6.1)

 1. Follow the [instructions](/docs/BUILDING_DOCKER_IMAGE.md) and create the IBM Spectrum Scale bridge for Grafana image